hindu-comm/mail_stream_indology/2018/02/XeTeX_XeTeX_tec_file/03__Dominik_Wujastyk.md

 > *To:* Indology; Unicode-based TeX for Mac OS X and other platforms
 > *Subject:* [XeTeX] XeTeX tec file for Tamil?
 >
-> ​Does anyone have a TECkit
+> Does anyone have a TECkit
 > <http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&item_id=TECkitDownloads>
 > file for auto-transliterating standard Latin-script input to Tamil script
-> output?​
+> output?
 >
 > Best,
 > Dominik Wujastyk